miclgael/setup-linux/README.md

 - `xemu` - Xbox Emulator
 - `RMG` - N64 Emulator (Rosalie's Mupen GUI)
 - @TODO: more notes here

-### Snaps

-I've tried to avoid using Snap as much as I can.

-- `icloud-for-linux` - These are just web-wrappers around some common iCloud tools like calendar and reminders.

 ### Cleanup